 If you’re having a Botox procedure performed, here’s some helpful tips…

--Schedule a two-week follow up appointment (since it takes Botox that long to settle in) because the last thing you want is uneven eyebrows or an unnatural peak in both.
+-Schedule a two-week follow-up appointment (since it takes Botox that long to settle in) because the last thing you want is uneven eyebrows or an unnatural peak in both.
 Your injector can make adjustments to ensure the best results.
 Never have this procedure done and not see them again.
-(Our highly experienced nurse, Laurie Wood, R.N. insists on a two week check up.)

 -Make facial expressions in your mirror to make sure everything looks even.
 You just really do not see in your face what other people see since generally the times you look in the mirror, you’re not laughing, talking and smiling and making your daily facial expressions.

 So while Botox is an incredible procedure for lessening the appearance of wrinkles, it’s hard to ensure perfection every time.
-The last thing you want is to look unnatural so be sure to follow my expert advice.
+The last thing you want is to look unnatural so be sure to follow my expert advice and if you’d like to keep a cosmetic procedure a secret, read this article.